gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 For local or network files, the Last Modified date remains unchanged.

-For SharePoint files, the Modified date and Modified By date remains unchanged.
+For SharePoint files, the Modified date and Modified By date remain unchanged.

 ```yaml
 Type: PreserveFileDetails